This is a guide to sleeping pills and chews for traveling dogs.

 If you’re planning on taking your pooch on a trip, proper planning will definitely make your time together enjoyable and stress-free.
 This is where calming options for dogs come in handy.

-The Best Sleeping Pills for Dogs
+The Best Travel Sleeping Pills for Dogs

-To help calm your dog, we recommend using organically made sleeping chews or pills.
+To help calm your dog, we recommend using organically made calming chews or pills.
 These pills are made using ingredients like chamomile, CBD oil, and melatonin.
 The pills are affordable and easy to find in health food stores.

 Here are some of the sleeping pills we think will help improve your dog’s sleep and calm them when traveling:

-Chamomile
+• Chamomile

 Chamomile is a herbal remedy that you can use in dogs to calm and relax them.
 Chamomile contains antioxidant properties and its calming effect may be beneficial for dogs experiencing stress and anxiety.
 As a result, dogs with sleep issues may get sleep support and support for overall health.
 Chamomile also contains omega-3 fatty acids that are known for their support for cognitive function.